 - Voltage: Fuel pumps have different flow rates at different voltages.
 When the voltage increases, the speed of the pump will also increase, which then increases its flow at any given pressure.
 Most cars produce around 13.5 volts when running.
 However, if yours does not produce 13.5 volts, you can examine the flow ratings of a pump at 12 volts instead to be safe.

-A single tank of gas can power a diesel engine between 400 and 800 miles; to get the most out of your tank, you must have a fuel pump that is optimized for your vehicle.
-If you’re able to take into account the three factors described above, you should have no problem sorting through all the fuel pump manufacturers and getting the most bang for your gasoline-buck.
+A single tank of fuel can power a diesel engine between 400 and 800 miles; to get the most out of your tank, you must have a fuel pump that is optimized for your vehicle.
+If you’re able to take into account the three factors described above, you should have no problem sorting through all the fuel pump manufacturers and getting the most bang for your diesel-dollar.